-Residency within the city limits is not required.
+Residency within the city limits is required of the Director and this will be a specific stipulation of employment.

 Confidentiality

 Under Virginia law, the recruitment process may be kept confidential.
 As such, if a candidate so requests, the City may keep the individual's application confidential.
 No candidate names will be released without the candidate's permission.